ebramk12/digital-disbursements/docs/faq/faq.md

 <summary><b>Share the list of values for the Payment Type field?</b></summary>

 These are the following payment type values :
-Claims, Wages, Loans, Revenue Share, Gamming
+Claims, Wages, Loans, Revenue Share, Gaming

 For more information please refer [Batch Flow] (../docs/?path=docs/interactive-guide/batchflow.md)